OleHolmNielsen/ITwiki/ZFS_filesystems.rst

 Disk quotas for ZFS
 ======================

+From the Best_practices_ page:

+* Keep ZFS_ pool capacity under 80% for best performance.
+  Due to the copy-on-write nature of ZFS_, the filesystem gets heavily fragmented.

 Read the zfs-userspace_ manual page to display space and quotas of a ZFS dataset.
 We assume a ZFS filesystem ``<pool-name>`` and a specific user's name ``<username>`` in the examples below.